top of page

 Absence

-Although Magnificent Kids Programmes are run on-site at Victoria Avenue School and ACG Strathallan Primary School, the programmes run independently of the schools.
+Although Magnificent Kids Programmes are run on-site at Victoria Avenue School, the programmes run independently of the school.

-The schools do not notify the programme when your child is absent from school.
+The school does not notify the programme when your child is absent from school.

-If your child is unwell and absent from school you must advise the school and the MK programme individually.
-To notify the programme of an absence please call the dedicated MK programme phone (please leave a message if the call is not answered) or send a text including your child’s full name.
+If your child is absent from school, you must advise the school and the Magnificent Kids programme individually.
+To notify the programme of an absence, please call the dedicated Magnificent Kids programme phone (please leave a message if the call is not answered) or send a text including your child's full name.

-Failure to notify the supervisor of your child’s planned absence will result in the absence being treated as a ‘non-arrival’ and will result in staff executing the non-arrival process.
+Failure to notify the supervisor of your child's planned absence will result in the absence being treated as a non-arrival and will result in staff executing the non-arrival procedure.

 Non-Arrival

-· Staff will search the school and attempt to locate the child and child's teacher (to determine if the child was present that day)
+Staff will search the school and attempt to locate the child and the child's teacher to determine if the child was present that day.

-· If unable to reach either the parent or guardian, staff will call the emergency contact(s) and/or persons authorized to collect the child
+If unable to reach either the parent or guardian, staff will call the emergency contact(s) and/or persons authorised to collect the child.

-· If staff cannot make contact with the parent(s)/guardian(s), emergency contact or authorized persons, staff will contact NZ police
+If staff cannot make contact with the parent(s)/guardian(s), emergency contact or authorised persons, staff will contact NZ police.

 Collection of Children